tejasahluwalia/cowin-tracker/README.md

 # cowin-tracker

-Used to find center and even book application automatically.
+Used to find center and even book slot automatically.

 Note: Doesn't work since they added the captcha.